 Subject of assessment

 Contact details

 Diocese/order

 Church authority

 Contact details

-Allegation details • Summary of the nature and circumstances of • Respondent response during initial screening. allegation.
+Respondent response duri

-Complainant's views of offence(s).
-Ministry with children
+Complainant's views of offer Ministry with children ance(s).

-of the alleged offence(s)? • What is the number, gender and age range of • Have there been any other previous complain • Is there any evidence to support complaints? • What is the respondent's attitude to the allega • What is the respondent's role in the Church? • Does the respondent have access to children' they can/cannot do. • Are there other contributory factors that may in refusing to comply with safeguarding process, • Are there any issues with the respondent's ac • Who has the respondent shared information and • What action has the respondent taken to protest e? t period of time?
-What is the frequency and severity complainants? ts? tions/complainants? ?
+of the alleged offence(s)?
+What is the number, gende Have there been any other Is there any evidence to su What is the respondent's a What is the respondent have they can/cannot do.
+Are there other contributory refusing to comply with saf Are there any issues with to of a historical nature? ed over a significant period of time?
+What is the frequency and severity er and age range of complainants? reprevious complaints? upport complaints? tititude to the allegations/complainants? tole in the Church? access to children?
 Can they continue to work in public?
-Detail what ncrease risk (e.g. alcohol, single accommodation, etc.)? commodation? bout the allegations with?
+Detail what by factors that may increase risk (e.g. alcohol, single accommodation,

-Positive factors • What internal strengths does the respondent to the work of the strength of
+Positive factorsWhat internal strengths doWhat external supports have es the respondent have? ve they put in place for themselves (personal/environmental)?

-Restrictions on ministry required
+Restrictions on ministry re

 Completed by Role

 Date